rhevorn/shape/README.md

 ## Status

-Release candidate.
-The public surface and behavioral contract are frozen in [`docs/API.md`](docs/API.md); after the first public tag, incompatible changes require a major version.
+Preparing the first public release.
+The public surface and behavioral contract are specified in [`docs/API.md`](docs/API.md); after the first public tag, incompatible changes require a major version.

 ## Install